Battle of Iznalloz: Battle

 In the same year, Rui Perez Ponce de Leon had gathered a brilliant host of knights of Calatrava and many vassals and entered the land of Jaen up to the vicinity of Granada.
 He took some towers and captured people and much loot.
 Conceited with these victories, he approached the plains without noticing that his flanks were attacked by the Granadans, reinforced every hour with armed villagers.
 The Granadan cavalry charged with vigor, attacked the Castilians near Iznalloz, and massacred the knights of the orders.
 All those from Calatrava died, thirty from Santiago, and the same Rui Perez received a stab wound, from which he died a few days later.

 Aftermath

-The loss of this knight weakened the power of the ruling queen, who invoked the loyalty of Guzman el Bueno and earnestly asked him to defend Andalusia, threatened by the valiant king of Granada; however, Guzman would be defeated by the Granadans at the Battle of Arjona.
+The loss of this knight weakened the power of the ruling queen, who invoked the loyalty of Guzman el Bueno and earnestly asked him to defend Andalusia, threatened by the valiant king of Granada halos; however, Guzman would be defeated by the Granadans at the Battle of Arjona.